 This course will be offered in a "pandemic-style" hybrid format.
 Lectures will be given in-person and streamed over Zoom.
 Course communication (including Zoom links) will take place in a Zulip discussion forum.
 Office hours will be offered in both in-person and remote formats.

-Handwritten slides, lecture recordings, and detailed lecture notes will be made available publicly via this website.
-In addition, I will make the livestream and Zulip available for unofficial remote participation; please fill out the Google Form (link to be added later) to get access to there.
+Lecture recordings and detailed lecture notes will be made available publicly via this website.
+In addition, I will make the livestream and Zulip available for unofficial remote participation; please fill out this Google Form to get access.
+(Warning: the invite emails from Zulip often get caught in spam filters.)

 Environment: I aim to create a conducive learning environment for all students, particularly those who do not see themselves reflected in the mathematical profession at present or have experienced systemic bias affecting their mathematical education.
 I insist that all participants do their part to maintain this environment.
 I also pledge all reasonable effort to address accessibility issues that come to my attention.